 Subject Knowledge Enhancement

-TES offer online subject knowledge enhancement (SKE) courses which are suited to applicants who are applying for teacher training in maths, physics, chemistry, biology, geography, computing, or a language (French, German or Spanish), and either your degree is not subject-specific or you lack confidence in your subject.
+The TES Institute offer online subject knowledge enhancement (SKE) courses which are suited to applicants who are applying for teacher training in maths, physics, chemistry, biology, geography, computing, or a language (French, German or Spanish), and either your degree is not subject-specific or you lack confidence in your subject.

 Their SKE courses prepare you for initial teacher training by helping you gain the depth of subject knowledge and skills you need to be able to teach your chosen subject.
 They recommend that all postgraduates applying for teacher training in a shortage subject complete an SKE course prior to or during their initial teacher training.
 Click here for updates on courses and funding available.